Journal Scopes and Content

 Short manuscripts may qualify for publication in one of these categories.
 Notes, approximately 2,500-3,500 words, are intended for prompt disclosures of new, significant data or developments of limited scope; they do not have abstracts but do contain introductions and descriptions of results.
 Comments should relate to papers previously published by AIAA; they must not exceed 1200 words.
 Manuscripts submitted in these categories often are reviewed only by an editor and may be published sooner than longer manuscripts.

 Express Articles are innovative original works outside the main stream of “evolutionary” research.
+This article type is invite only.
 They are expected to meet the same high standards as regular journal articles the same style and format requirements as regular papers, but with a maximum length of 6000 words to encourage rapid review and publication.
 They are not to be confused with Technical Notes.
 Compared to the typical review process of 4-6 months, AIAA has set an ambitious goal of publishing these articles within three months of submission.
-In the cover letter to the editor, the authors must clearly indicate the justification and reasoning for submitting as an Express Articles.
 Information about the journal review process and guidelines for how to prepare and submit a manuscript can be found on AIAA’s Journal Author page.

 Design Forum (Journal of Aircraft only)